A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Limitations of SBI with data

+Misspecification refers to discrepancies between the simulator and the real data-generating process.
+In SBI this can arise through (i) structural mismatch ($p(\bfx\mid\bftheta)$ cannot represent the true mechanism), (ii) prior-data conflict (the prior assigns low mass near the data-consistent parameter region), or (iii) observations that lie outside the distribution induced by the training simulations (often described as out-of-distribution or ``out-of-simulation'' behavior)~\cite{ward_robust_2022, kelly_misspecification-robust_2024, schmitt2024detectingmodelmisspecificationamortized}.

+Neural SBI methods learn $q_\psi(\bftheta\mid\bfx)\approx p(\bftheta\mid\bfx)$ under the training joint distribution $p(\bftheta)p(\bfx\mid\bftheta)$.
+When $\bfx_{\mathrm{o}}$ exhibits patterns not represented by this training distribution, amortized estimators extrapolate poorly and can produce overconfident or biased posteriors~\cite{kelly_simulation-based_2025, elsemuller_sensitivity-aware_2024, schmitt2024detectingmodelmisspecificationamortized}.
+Flow-based NPE is particularly vulnerable because its density-matching objective amplifies errors in low-probability tail regions.

-These concepts are helpful to illustrate with a concrete example.
-There are many real-world scenarios that can describe the intuition behind model misspecification in SBI.
-Here, we present an example for surge modeling, which is described in our future work section (cf.~section~\ref{sect:conclusion}) as an application we are actively pursuing to resolve these challenges.
+\textbf{Intuition and real-world example.} There are many real-world scenarios that can describe the intuition behind model misspecification in SBI.\ Here, we present an example for surge modeling, which is described in our future work section (cf.~section~\ref{sect:conclusion}) as an application we are actively pursuing to resolve these challenges.

-\textbf{Intuition and real-world example.} A concrete illustration of model misspecification arises in coastal hazard assessment, where SBI could be used to infer parameters of storm surge models from historical observations.
-Consider a simulator that predicts coastal flooding based on parameters such as storm intensity, wind speed, atmospheric pressure, and bathymetric features.
-The simulator is typically trained and validated on historical storm events that have been observed and recorded.

-However, when the goal is to predict extreme or rare events—such as once-in-a-century storms or compound flooding scenarios that have never been observed—the model often encounters severe misspecification issues.
-The simulator may inadequately capture the physics of extreme wind-wave interactions, nonlinear surge dynamics, or cascading failures in coastal infrastructure that only manifest under tail conditions.
-As a result, the observed extreme event data $\xobs$ falls outside the distribution of simulated scenarios the model can produce, even when parameters are varied across their prior ranges.

-In this setting, standard SBI methods will confidently produce posterior estimates $p(\bftheta \mid \xobs)$ that are systematically biased.
-The inferred parameters may predict surge heights or arrival times that are wildly inaccurate for future extreme events because the simulator's structural limitations prevent it from generating sufficiently extreme scenarios.
-Moreover, the amortized neural network trained on moderate historical events exhibits typical out-of-simulation (OOSim) behavior when queried on the rare event: it produces overconfident, yet incorrect, parameter estimates without any indication that the observed data is atypical.
-This ``silent failure'' is particularly dangerous for risk assessment, where underestimating the tail behavior of storm surge can lead to inadequate coastal defenses and catastrophic consequences.

-Model misspecification is not the only SBI challenge arising in real-life applications; irregular data, whose definition and implications are distbilled in the next section, also play critical roles.
+A coastal flood simulator calibrated on historical storms may underrepresent tail dynamics (e.g., extreme winds or compound flooding).
+For a rare Category~5 event, an amortized posterior can confidently infer parameters that reproduce the observed pattern poorly (e.g., systematically underestimating peak surge), yielding a ``silent failure'' unless diagnostics are performed.